Eeems-Org/remarkable.guide/src/devel/github.rst

 remarkable-tablet topic
 =======================

-In order to make new repositories more discouverable, they should be added to the `remarkable-tablet <https://github.com/topics/remarkable-tablet>`_ topic.
+In order to make new repositories more discoverable, they should be added to the `remarkable-tablet <https://github.com/topics/remarkable-tablet>`_ topic.

 License
 =======